josh1244/Expansion_Card_Holder/README.md

 ![IMG_20211108_074902](https://user-images.githubusercontent.com/29608400/140745478-3d70027d-25af-4ad9-879d-d8cb33304410.jpg)

 # Design
+I designed this using the measurements of the Laptop, so it is the same width as the body and the spacing of the Expansion Cards is the same.
+The Expansion Cards are spaced the same way as in the laptop.

 I designed this using Inventor 2022 on Windows and have supplied the porject files.
 I made the project modular so it can support 6 or 4 or however many extra cards you have.